Martouta/speech_processor/README.md

 For developers, you can also use Docker.
 And the requirements for development/test are in `requirements-dev.txt`

 ### Run the program
-Have a file with extension `.json` in your laptop with the following format:
+Have a file with extension `.json` in your computer with the following format:
 ```json
 [
   {"id": "id_zWQJqt_D-vo", "youtube_reference_id": "zWQJqt_D-vo", "language_code": "ar"},